alj-devops/coffee-to-code/README.md

 ### Part II: Make Responsive

--  Make the "Code to Coffee" website fully responsive so that it can be viewed properly on smart phones.
+-  Make the "Code to Coffee" website fully responsive so that it can be viewed properly on any common device.

 ---